 Get started with ONNX Runtime for Windows

-The ONNX Runtime Nuget package provides the ability to use the full WinML API.
+WinML is the recommended Windows development path for ONNX Runtime.
+The ONNX Runtime NuGet package provides the ability to use the full WinML API.
 This allows scenarios such as passing a Windows.Media.VideoFrame from your connected camera directly into the runtime for realtime inference.

 The WinML API is a WinRT API that shipped inside the Windows OS starting with build 1809 (RS5) in the Windows.AI.MachineLearning namespace.
 It embedded a version of the ONNX Runtime.